-LPN Testing Out of Select Courses - BSN-Accelerated
+LPN Testing Out of Select Courses

-Candidates who are Licensed Practical Nurses (LPNs) or have successfully completed or will have completed prior to semester of admission and accredited LPN program may request an opportunity to test out of select nursing classes.
+Candidates who are Licensed Practical Nurses (LPNs) or have successfully completed or will have completed prior to the semester of admission an accredited LPN program may request an opportunity to test out of select nursing classes.
 Prior to testing, they must complete the following items:

 - Complete the admissions procedure to Cox College.
-Admission file must be complete by the deadline date noted on the application. - Complete the Nursing program application by the listed deadlines. - Hold a baccalaureate degree from a regionally accredited college or university or be eligible based upon acceptance through an articulation agreement with participating college or university.
-Baccalaureate degree must be issued by program application deadline to be considered. - Complete all required prerequisite general education courses with a "C" or better and a cumulative GPA of 3.0 on a 4.0 score.
-Courses may be in progress but MUST be completed prior to beginning the first nursing class. - The core sciences (Anatomy, Physiology, Chemistry, Microbiology, and Pathophysiology).
-The minimum core science GPA must be a 2.5 on a 4.0 scale. - Once application has been received, eligible candidates will be notified to schedule and complete an interview. - Transcript verification and successful completion of LPN program. - Take the Nursing Acceleration Challenge Exam (ACE: Nursing Care During Childbearing, Nursing Care of the Child, Pharmacology Exam, and Psychiatric Mental Health Nursing.
+Admission file must be complete by the deadline date noted on the application. - Complete the nursing program application by the listed deadlines - LPN to BSN Accelerated Applicants: Hold a baccalaureate degree from a regionally accredited college or university or be eligible based upon acceptance through an articulation agreement with participating college or university.
+Baccalaureate degree must be issued by program application deadline to be considered. - LPN to BSN Entry & LPN to BSN Accelerated Applicants: Complete all required general education courses with a "C" or better and a cumulative GPA of 3.0 on a 4.0 scale.
+Courses may be in progress but MUST be completed prior to beginning the first nursing course. - LPN to BSN Fast Track Applicants: Complete all required prerequisite general education courses with a "C" or better and a cumulative GPA of 3.2 on a 4.0 scale.
+Courses may be in progress but MUST be completed prior to beginning the first nursing course. - Core sciences (Human Anatomy, Human Physiology, Chemistry, Microbiology, and Pathophysiology) must meet a minimum GPA of 2.5 on a 4.0 scale. - Once application has been received, eligible candidates may be notified to schedule and complete an interview. - Transcript verification and successful completion of LPN program. - LPN Licensure - Take the Nursing Acceleration Challenge Exam (ACE: Nursing Care During Childbearing, Nursing Care of the Child, Pharmacology Exam, and Psychiatric Mental Health Nursing)

-NOTE: Individual test results are reviewed according to the decision score for each test.
+Note: Individual test results are reviewed according to the decision score for each test.
 Candidates scoring at or above 70% on each exam will be allowed to progress to the appropriate nursing course; those scoring at less than 70% will be advised to begin at the appropriate nursing course.

-- NRSI 215 Pharmacological Basis of Nursing Practice - o NRSI 212 Mental Health/Illness Nursing Concepts - o NRSI 304 Care of Childbearing Families - o NRSI 305 Care of Childbearing Families
+- o NRSA/NRSF/NRSI 215 Pharmacological Basis of Nursing Practice - o NRSA/NRSF/NRSI 212 Mental Health/Illness Nursing Concepts - o NRSA/NRSF/NRSI 304 Care of Childbearing Families - o NRSA/NRSF/NRSI 305 Care of Childrearing Families

-LPN applicants will be given CV credit for NRSA 202, NRSA 280 on admission to the program.
+LPN applicants will be given CV credit for NRSA/NRSF/NRSI 202, NRSA/NRSF/NRSI 280 on admission to the program.
 Admission into the LPN Advanced Placement program is offered to the highest-ranking candidates in the applicant pool.